nervosnetwork/docs.nervos.org/website/docs/basics/guides/get-ckb.md

 ---
 id: get-ckb
-title: Get CKB
+title: Get CKB Binary
 ---

+CKB binary is used to run CKB node or CKB dev blockchain for development,testing and so on.You can get CKB binary by two ways: download from releases or build from source.

-We have CI to ensure CKB works in following systems, they are also the recommended system to run CKB.
+We have setup CI to ensure CKB works in following systems, they are also the recommended system to run CKB.

 OS           | Arch